nathanh1315/load-case-tool/README.md

-# Loads and Stress Visualization Tool
+# NASTRAN Outlier Detection and Visualization Tool

-This Python tool reads NASTRAN `.dat` and `.op2` files to identify and visualize elements with high stress across multiple load cases.
+This Python tool reads NASTRAN `.dat` and `.op2` files to identify and visualize elements that exhibit statistically high values across multiple load cases.

 ## Features
 - Parses `.dat` for element-to-node mapping and node coordinates.